Nashville police confirm seven dead including shooter after Christian school shooting

 A 28-year-old shooter, who killed three children and three adults, was killed at the scene by police officers who were deployed to The Covenant School.

-The female gunman, armed with at least two assault-style rifles, is believed to be a former student.
+The gunman, armed with at least two assault-style rifles, is believed to be a former student.

 Officers said that the shooter gained entry to the building via a side door.